Bill Barrot

 William Thomas Barrot (6 May 1944 – 29 November 2016) was a professional Australian rules football player who played in the Victorian Football League (VFL), the South Australian Football League (SANFL) and the Victorian Football Association (VFA).

 Family

-The son of Wesley Thomas Barrot (1917-1978), and Peggy Eileen Barrot (1923-2016), née French, William Thomas Barrot was born at Melbourne on 6 May 1944.
+The son of Wesley Thomas Barrot (1917–1978), and Peggy Eileen Barrot (1923–2016), née French, William Thomas Barrot was born at Melbourne on 6 May 1944.

-His brother Wes Barrot, a professional sprinter, also played VFL football with Richmond and with Collingwood.
+His brother Wes Barrot, a professional sprinter who also played VFL football with Richmond and with Collingwood.

 Football

-Barrot made his senior VFL in 1961 for Richmond Football Club where he was known with popular affection as Bustling Billy.
-Playing as a centreman, Barrot was a best and fairest winner in 1965, an interstate representative and a major driving force behind the Tigers' 1967 grand final win.
-However, Barrot was prone to injury that limited his senior VFL appearances for the Tigers to just 120 in ten seasons.
+Barrot made his senior VFL in 1961 for Richmond Football Club, where he was known with popular affection as Bustling Billy.
+Playing as a centreman, Barrot won the Jack Dyer Medal (Richmond's best-and-fairest award) in 1965, was an interstate representative for Victoria, and a major driving force behind the Tigers' 1967 grand final win.
+However, Barrot was prone to injury, which limited his senior VFL appearances for the Tigers to just 120 over ten seasons, although he did get a second premiership with Richmond in 1969.
+A personal highlight for the year, besides winning the premiership, was a career-best 8-goal haul against Carlton; at the time, Richmond's 24.12.156 was the highest team score Carlton had ever conceded, although Carlton only lost by 29 points.